 Here, you can find a collection of pubs, restaurants and outdoor cafes providing some of the best French cuisine.

 You’ll also discover quaint flower shops and local boutiques offering some unique treasures.

 From homewares to vintage clothing, there are so many unusual items to be found in Vieille Ville.

 One of the best things to do in Nice, Vieille Ville is a favourite destination for many travellers and if you love the village atmosphere, the south is home to many beautiful villages in France to explore.

 3- Unwind in Parc de la Calina du Château

 Towering 300ft over Nice’s old town, Bai des Anges and the stunning Cote d’Azur, Parc de la Calina du Château is a wonderful place to unwind in nature.

-What was once a military citadel, has now been transformed into a lovely garden area where locals and tourists come to share a picnic, some local wine and spend time in the beautiful garden surroundings.
+What was once a military citadel has now been transformed into a lovely garden area where locals and tourists come to share a picnic, and some local wine and spend time in the beautiful garden surroundings.

 You’ll be rewarded with sweeping views of Nice’s coastline as soon as you reach the top – and they are well-deserved after the steep hike.